-The financial statements reflect the requirements of the Statement of Recommended Practice for registered social housing providers, the Housing SORP 2018.
+The financial statements reflect the requirements of the Statement of Recommended Practice (SORP) for registered social housing providers, the Housing SORP 2018.

-The financial statements show total comprehensive income for the year of £2,077,081 (2020: £1,062,202).
-The increase in total comprehensive income was after taking account of a loss on the Association's pension liability of £283,000 compared to a gain of £217,000 in 2020.
+The financial statements show total comprehensive income for the year of £882k (2021: £2,077k).
+This surplus was after taking account of a gain on the Association's pension liability of £184k compared to a loss of £283k in 2021.

-Turnover increased in the year to £7,823,850 from £6,148,835 in 2020.
-The increase is mainly due to the recognition of additional income from the release of deferred grant creditors.
-There was no cash benefit in respect of this release of grant but it did result in a reduction in creditors.
-Turnover also included income from the sale of shared equity properties which amounted to £770,750 for 2021 compared to £693,375 for 2020.
+Turnover decreased in the year to £6,109k from £7,824k in 2021.
+The decrease is mainly due to the recognition of additional income of £1,407k in 2021 from the one-off release of historic deferred grant creditors, which compares to £47k released in 2022.
+Turnover also included income from the sale of shared equity properties which amounting to £200k for 2022 compared to £771k for 2021.

-The Association's core income from property rents increased by 3.5% to £4,007,785 from £3,873,369, reflecting rent increases, which took effect in April 2020, together with new rental income from the properties completed in the year.
+The Association's core income from property rents increased by 2.9% to £4,125k from £4,008k, reflecting rent the increase, which took effect in April 2021, together with additional rental income from recently completed properties.